doantai95/hapyak-embed-api/README.md

 **apiKey**

 If you have a HapYak API key, pass it in to each API call with this parameter.
+HapYak typically issues a read API key, and a write API key.
+The read key should be passed to .viewer, and the write key to .editor.

 ## Viewer API